 Dubbed the Teutonic Glastonbury by the Telegraph, the Weimar Onion Market, takes place each October in the architecturally stunning medieval city in Thuringia, Germany.

-Some 350,000 people are reckoned to descend upon this city of 65,000 residents during the festival, however, this year the organisers expect the event to be much smaller than in previous years due to COVID-19.
+Normally, some 350,000 people are reckoned to descend upon this city of 65,000 residents during the festival, however, this year the organisers expect the event to be much smaller than in previous years due to COVID-19.
 But the Onion Market is still going ahead.

 History of the Weimar Onion Market

 The festival dates back to 1653.
 In that year it was decreed that, during the second week of October, a large market should be established to display and sell agricultural products.
 Held annually to this day in the Weimar Onion Market, the “humble onion” is the star of the festival and regions are encouraged to enter candidates to be chosen as the Queen of the Onion Market, representing Weimar at the festival and the town for one year.

 What to expect at the Onion Market, Weimar Germany